UXARRAY/uxarray/docs/contributing.rst

-In contrast to above cases that might be better suitable for fork, a regular UXarray contributor who is comfortable with working on their local clone of the actual UXarray repository and making their changes immediately viewable by the other UXarray'ers (i.e. after "push"ing their "commit"s) can choose to locally clone the UXarray repository.
+In contrast to above cases that might be better suitable for fork, a regular UXarray contributor who is comfortable with working on their local clone of the actual UXarray repository and making their changes immediately viewable by the other UXarray-ers (i.e. after pushing their commits) can choose to locally clone the UXarray repository.

 **Locally cloning the UXarray repository**